 For non-affiliated researchers and those from foreign academic institutions, no documentation is needed to use the resources in the Library.
 UHM wireless is accessible via “Eduroam.”

 Flatbed scanners are available in the CLIC Computer Labs on the first floor of Hamilton Library and the Science and Technology area on the first floor of the Hamilton Library Addition.
 A scanner is available in the Hawaiian and Pacific Collection on the 5th floor of Hamilton Library, which may ONLY be used for scanning materials from the Hawaiian/Pacific and Charlot collections.

 Additionally, two KIC scanners are located next to the Sunny Alcove Study Area on the first floor, and one is available in the Hawaiian and Pacific Collection on the 5th floor.
 KIC Manual (not all features may be available)

 MAGIS (Maps, Aerial Photographs, and GIS) has a lab with 8 workstations with specialized software for work with geographic information systems.

 Pay printing is available from all library computers.
 Printouts must be paid for by using a UH Manoa OneCard, Guest Card, or cash.
-Color printing is available in the Government Documents/Maps department, as well as on the first floor of Hamilton, near BHSD.
+Color printing is available on the first floor of Hamilton, near BHSD.